-The following table sets out, for each director, the value of option-based awards and share-based awards which vested during the fiscal year ended December 31, 2015 and the value of non-equity incentive plan compensation earned during the fiscal year ended December 31, 2015.
+The following table sets out, for each director, the value of option-based awards and share-based awards which vested during the fiscal year ended December 31, 2016 and the value of non-equity incentive plan compensation earned during the fiscal year ended December 31, 2016.

-Name Option-based awards - Value vested during the year(\$)(1) Share-based awards - Value vested during the year (\$) (2) Non-equity incentive plan compensation - Value earned during the year (\$) (3)
+Name Option-based awards - Value vested during the year(\$) (1) Share-based awards - Value vested during the year (\$) (2) Non-equity incentive plan compensation - Value earned during the year (\$) (3)

-Jean-Marie Bourassa 116,166
+Jean-Marie Bourassa 144,824

-Pierre Shoiry (4)
+Luc Bertrand (4) 113,833

 Jacques L'Ecuyer (5)

+Arjang J. (AJ) Roshan (6)

-Nathalie Le Prohon - 64,604
+Nathalie Le Prohon 115,275

-Jennie S. Hwang - 78,355
+Jennie S. Hwang 98,048

-James T. Fahey 78,355
+James T. Fahey 98,048

-Serge Vézina 77,106
+Serge Vézina (7) 16,100

-Maarten de Leeuw 78,355
+Maarten de Leeuw (7) 19,350

 - (1) The options vest at a rate of 100% on the first anniversary of their date of grant.
 This amount corresponds to the difference between the closing price of the common shares of the Corporation on the Toronto Stock Exchange on the vesting date or the last day before the vesting date.
 The actual gain, if any, will depend on the value of the common shares on the dates on which the options are exercised.
 See "Long-Term Incentive Plan (Stock Options)" above. - (2) The Corporation has a share-based compensation plan in the form of the DSU Plan.
-This amount is equal to the number of DSUs multiplied by the volume weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last twenty days immediately prior to the grant. - (3) The Corporation does not have any non-equity incentive plan for directors. - (4) Mr. Shoiry has resigned as director of the Corporation on May 6, 2015. - (5) Mr. L'Ecuyer has resigned as director of the Corporation on March 23, 2016.
+This amount is equal to the number of DSUs multiplied by the volume weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last twenty days immediately prior to the grant. - (3) The Corporation does not have any non-equity incentive plan for directors. - (4) Mr. Bertrand was appointed as Chairman of the Board on January 11, 2016. - (5) Mr. L'Ecuyer has resigned as director of the Corporation on February 23, 2016. - (6) Mr. Roshan was appointed as director of the Corporation on February 23, 2016 and the information on his share-based awards is fully described in the "Incentive Plan Awards" table. - (7) Messrs.
+Vézina and de Leeuw have resigned as directors of the Corporation on May 4, 2016.